top of page

 A defendant will have 21 days to appeal a decision made by the Magistrates Court.

-To Appeal against a decision from the Magistrates, you will not require written grounds to appeal however we are in a position to provide advise and assistance should you wish to appeal against a decision In the Magistrates Court.
+To Appeal against a decision from the Magistrates, you will not require written grounds to appeal; however, we are in a position to provide advice and assistance should you wish to appeal against a decision In the Magistrates Court.

-The time limits for appeal cases begin immediately after the decision has been made in the case.
+The time limits for appeal cases in the Magistrates Court begin immediately after the decision has been made in the case.

 Re-Opening a Case